• Summer

 Instructions

-• In a large skillet, brown the ground beef along with the chopped onion, breaking up the meat as it cooks.
+• In a large skillet, brown the ground beef along with the chopped onion and minced garlic, breaking up the meat as it cooks.
 Drain off any excess fat.

-• Add meat and onion to your slow cooker and turn heat to high or low (depending on how quickly you want it to cook).
+• Add meat, onion, and garlic to your slow cooker and turn heat to high or low (depending on how quickly you want it to cook).

 • Cook on high for 3-4 hours or low for 5-6 hours.